CoreMedia/content-hub-adapter-bynder/docs/editorial-quick-start.md

 ![Reload Bynder Contents](images/editorial/editorial-documentation_3.png)

-When an asset is selected, preview and detail information for the asset are available in the _Details_ section on the right-hand side:
+When an asset is selected, preview and detail information for the asset are available in the _Details_ section on the right-hand side.
+Only the currently active version of the asset will be considered here.
+If a newer version is available, you may need to click "_Reload Folder_" to be able to see its details (see above).

 ![Asset Details](images/editorial/editorial-documentation_5.png)